Inclusive Course and Curriculum Design

 What the redesign changed

-The outcome was a significant improvement in completion rates for the assessment, and qualitative feedback from facilitators indicating that the quality of the submissions — the depth of analysis and the sophistication of the recommendations — was noticeably higher than in the original format.
+The outcome was a significant improvement in assessment completion rates, and qualitative feedback from facilitators indicating that the depth of analysis and sophistication of recommendations was noticeably higher than under the original format.

 What the beta review surfaced